Why did you change the format of the 2019 Community Day of Learning?

 Will all staff members be able to attend?

 All offices have been asked to make it possible for staff to attend.
-For those who carry out essential services for the College, supervisors have been asked to give all employees the opportunity to attend at least part of the day’s program.
+For those who carry out essential services for the College, supervisors have been asked to give all employees the opportunity to attend at least part of these programs.

 What if I have a class at Haverford, Swarthmore or Penn?

-Faculty will be asked to be aware of this important day of community learning in setting deadlines.
+Faculty will be asked to be aware of these community events in setting deadlines.

-What if I am late and miss the opening session?
+What if I am late and miss the beginning?

 What if I don’t want to attend?

-All staff, faculty, and students are asked to attend.
-If a staff member does not wish to use a vacation day and does not wish to attend, he or she should report to their office as they ordinarily do.
+All staff, faculty, and students are asked to attend, but attendance is not mandatory.
+If a staff member does not wish to attend, he or she should report to their office as they ordinarily do.